About Pioneer Preschool

 Pioneer Preschool LLC aspires to provide skills for learning at all levels of continuing education, to develop very positive feelings of self worth for each of our students and to instill love, courtesy and respect for all with whom they may interact throughout their lives.
 This is accomplished by the success the children have in their activities through the love and nurturing of our staff.

 Pioneer Preschool LLC, a privately owned preschool of Barry and Geri Allcorn, has operated under the directorship of Geri K. Allcorn since 1981.
-Our staff of nine teachers include eight who hold college degrees and one holding the Child Development Credential as a Child Development Associate awarded by the Council for Professional Recognition.
-Our teachers are supported by ten assistants.
+Our staff of 10 teachers include nine who hold college degrees and one holding the Child Development Credential as a Child Development Associate awarded by the Council for Professional Recognition.
+Our teachers are supported by four assistants.

-All teachers and assistants are required to complete ten hours of in-service training each year.
-Staff tenure varies from 3 years to 19 years.
+- All teachers and assistants are required to complete 16 hours of in-service training each year.
+Staff tenure varies from 3 years to 26 years.

-We have an “open door” policy for parents, grandparents and legal guardians of our students who wish to visit while their child/children are in attendance.
+- We have an “open door” policy for parents, and legal guardians of our students who wish to visit while their child/children are in attendance.

-Parents considering enrollment at PPS LLC are encouraged to visit.
+Parents considering enrollment at Pioneer Preschool LLC are encouraged to visit.
 Please call for an appointment.

 Please check in at the office when visiting.

 Pioneer Preschool LLC does not discriminate in admissions or determination of enrollment on the basis of race, sex, color, national origin, or physical handicap in accordance with Kansas civil rights statute K.S.A.
 44-1009.